sebs-scholarship/Blog/_drafts/free-low-cost-college-resources.md

 [Microsoft Office Lens](https://apps.apple.com/us/app/microsoft-office-lens-pdf-scan/id975925059 "Office Lens app")- a scanner app for your phone so you can immediately turn paper assignments, homework, or notes into PDFs without clogging up your Photos app.

 [Anki](https://apps.ankiweb.net "Anki")- a downloadable app for your computer, Anki is a smarter flashcard system that tests you on your cards at variable times depending on how confident you are with them, meaning that you see the cards you _know_ less often and the cards you struggle with more often!
-\*pre-med and med students swear by this app, and you can find pre-made decks on Reddit
+\*pre-med and med students swear by this app, and you can find pre-made MCAT study decks on Reddit

 ***